Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Setup and participation

 \section{Setup and participation}

 The challenge began on May 16, 2022, when speech-motion training data was released to participating teams.
 Test inputs (WAV, TSV, and speaker ID, but no motion output) were released to the teams on June 20, with teams required to submit BVH files with their generated gesture motion for these inputs by June 27, in the same format as that used by the challenge training data.
 Manual tweaking of test inputs or the output motion was not allowed, since the idea was to evaluate synthesis performance in an unattended setting.
-As a precondition for participating in the evaluation, teams agreed to submit a companion paper describing their system for review and possible publication at ACM ICMI.
+As a precondition for participating in the evaluation, teams agreed to submit a companion paper describing their system for review and possible publication at the conference where the challenge took place.
 Evaluations took place only after the generated motion was submitted by all teams.